Roberto Cingolani: Political career

+After the Ponte Morandi collapse in 2018, he was selected by the First Conte government as a special commissioner for the reconstruction of the bridge; Cingolani refused this charge and suggested the name of Marco Bucci, who was subsequently appointed.

 On 13 February 2021, Cingolani was appointed minister for ecological transition in the Draghi cabinet.
 The newly created role took over energy matters previously shared with other ministries and combined them with the environment portfolio.
 He has criticized environmental activists for being too ideological in their approach and called for a slower, sustainable transition.
 Italian climate activists have expressed concern over Cingolani's calls for a slower transition and his statements supporting increased use of natural gas.

 Together with Foreign Minister Luigi Di Maio, Cingolani appointed senior diplomat Alessandro Modiano as Italy's first-ever special envoy for climate change in January 2022.

 Since leaving government office, Cingolani has been informally advising Prime Minister Giorgia Meloni on energy policy.